7 Tips to make New Year's resolutions with growth mindset

 1. Adopt a “growth mindset”

-When doing a list of resolutions, we may look back at the struggles or painful situations we don’t want to have any more, but we sometimes forget to try to find the lessons in them instead of just rejecting or avoiding them.
-This can change the whole attitude we have when facing adversity, the impact it has on us, and our ability to actually adapt and even find the learning in it.
+When making a list of resolutions, we may look back at the struggles or painful situations we don’t want to have anymore, but we sometimes forget to try to find the lessons in them instead of just rejecting or avoiding them.
+This can change our attitude when facing adversity, the impact it has on us, and our ability to adapt and even find the learning in it.
 And this applies to everything in life!

-Our happiness ultimately depends more on how we face life than in what actually happens in it.
-We can adopt a “growth mindset” and understand that each situation has a lesson, and it’s especially in front of adversity when we grow the most.
-It’s in those situations when we are forced to reconsider our beliefs, ideas, goals, priorities and meaning of the world, and replace them with new ones when they are not valid anymore.
+Our happiness ultimately depends more on how we face life than what actually happens.
+We can adopt a "growth mindset" and understand that each situation has a lesson, especially in front of adversity when we grow the most.
+In those situations, we are forced to reconsider our beliefs, ideas, goals, priorities, and the meaning of the world and replace them with new ones when they are not valid anymore.

-And as much as a child can’t stop growing up, we can’s stop learning as we live.
-When we resist the change, then everything is more difficult and we take situations more personal.
-And this is perhaps the secret of evolution, taking challenges as learning situations, being ready to adapt on the way!
+And as much as a child can't stop growing up, we can't stop learning as we live.
+When we resist change, then everything is more difficult, and we take situations more personally.
+And this is perhaps the secret of evolution, taking challenges as learning situations and being ready to adapt on the way!

-Then, to reassess your values and realign priorities, what are the lessons form this year?
+Then, to reassess your values and realign priorities, what are the lessons from this year?

 2. The power of gratitude

 Another aspect you may want to consider when looking back and forward at the end of the year is gratitude.
-Gratitude directs us to see the positive things around us, impacts our priorities and values, enhances the sense of purpose, and it has effects on happiness and health!
+Gratitude directs us to see the positive things around us, impacts our priorities and values, enhances the sense of purpose, and affects happiness and health!

-A practice for the new year can be the daily exercise of thinking about three things you are grateful for, and three people you thanked them for something positive they did.
+Practice for the new year can be the daily exercise of thinking about three things you are grateful for and three people you thanked for something positive they did.